ByteBreezeHosting/TextBin/README.md

 1. Visit [Bin.ByteBreeze](https://bin.bytebreeze.org/).
 2. Enter your text in the provided text box.
-3. Click the "Create Paste" button.
+3. Click the "Save" button.
 4. Copy and share the generated link with others.

 ## API Integration